osquery/foundation/docs/office-hours/20200915_meeting_notes.md

 Apple has approved us for Apple Silicon hardware.
 It is enroute to seph's desk, and when it arrives, he'll figure out access.

-Dependancies that use raw assembly, need to have support for apple silicon.
+Dependencies that use raw assembly, need to have support for apple silicon.
 Boost is probably one of these, likely zlib as well.

 This was graciously covered by Kolide.
 Thanks!